lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-03-Instacart/README.md

 > --------------------
 ```

+### Modeling the store and the cart

-How do we model the `store` and the `cart`?
-What's the most convenient for each one?
+- How do we model the `store` and the `cart`?
+- What's the most convenient stucture for each one?
 - Should we use an array?
-- Should we use an array?
-Which keys?
-Which values?
+- Should we use a hash?
+With which keys and which values?

-*Brainstorm with your teacher before starting!*
+**Brainstorm about it with your teacher before starting!**

 ## Step 2 - Adding quantity 🛍🛍